campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

-Like 96% of the American population, I have a TV in my house.
+Like 96% of the American population, I have a television in my house.
 Normally, a TV is arranged so the screen faces into the room, pointed toward comfortable seating to maximize its potential to entertain and delight.
 The other day, however, I walked into the living room and saw this.

 I waited patiently for the flood of emotions to overwhelm me.
-The shock of undermined expectations, seeing the TV not in the spot I mounted it 2 years ago, but instead slumped pathetically on the floor like it was black-out drunk.
+The shock of undermined expectations, seeing the TV slumped pathetically on the floor like it was black-out drunk instead of hanging on the wall-mount I installed 2 years ago.
 The anger that I'd be euthanizing my morning plans to deal with this.
-The regret that I knowingly took a shortcut when I first mounted it.
+The regret that I knowingly took a shortcut when I installed the mount.

 But nothing happened.
 I paused and waited for an extra moment for a rise in blood pressure that never came.
 I can think of only three explanations for this: